pollinations/pollinations/docs/instructions.md

  *Note: This is run using Google Colab's spare computing resources, and will not run quickly or sometimes you need to retry a few times during heavy usage.*

  *Note 2: There are some bugs in the code of Pollinations which result in it becoming desyncronized with Colab.
-Often one has to go to the Colab tab and click "Runtime -> Factory Reset Runtime", then "Runtime -> Run All" and to be on the save side visit the homepage of [Pollinations.AI](https://pollinations.ai) to get started again.
-This whole process will become much easier in the near future.*
+Sometimes one has to go to the Colab tab and click "Runtime -> Run All".*

  *Note 3: A bot is posting all the finished Pollinations to Twitter and a few other social networks.
 Data is stored on the Interplanetary Filesystem.
-No information about the user is stored.
-Ideally one should be able to chose not to post something.
-There should be a button soon.*
+No information about the user is saved.
+There is a button to deactivate posting.*